eduardoledo/mobile-apps-symfony-rest-oauth2/services/5_installing_fos_oauthserver.md

 }

 ```
-Update our database with the new entities:
+### Step 4: Update the database schema with the new entities:
 ```bash
 $ app/console doctrine:schema:update --force